solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

 kubectl wait deployment --for condition=Available=True -n cert-manager --context $CLUSTER1 --all
 ```

-* Create token secret in each cert-manager namespace
+* Create the kubernetes secret containing the Vault token in each `cert-manager` namespace.
+This will be used by cert-manager to authenticate with Vault

 ```sh
 kubectl create secret generic vault-token -n cert-manager --context $MGMT --from-literal=token=$VAULT_TOKEN kubectl create secret generic vault-token -n cert-manager --context $CLUSTER1 --from-literal=token=$VAULT_TOKEN
 ```

-* Create a ClusterIssuer in `mgmt` cluster
+* Create a ClusterIssuer for Gloo and Istio in `mgmt` cluster

 ```yaml
 kubectl apply --context $MGMT -f- <<EOF